 Infodemic Project

-Phase 2 of the Infodemic Project will be led by Dr Simona Fabrizi, co-Director of the CMSS in collaboration with a core team consisting of Dr Jingwen Mu, Dr Eryn Newman and Dr Katja Rangsivek, assisted by the recently hired data scientist and post-doc fellow, Dr Fan Zhang.
-An Academic Advisory Committee has being established as well, with an inaugural e-meeting held on Wed, 22 May 2024.
+Phase 2 of the Infodemic Project was led by Dr Simona Fabrizi, co-Director of the CMSS in collaboration with a core team consisting of Dr Jingwen Mu, Dr Eryn Newman and Dr Katja Rangsivek, assisted by a post-doc fellow, Dr Fan Zhang up until March 2025.

 Members of the Academic Advisory Committee are listed below: